Shamsul Alam Dudu

 Shamsul Alam Dudu (born 10 November 1957) is a Bangladesh Awami League politician and a former Jatiya Sangsad member representing the Joypurhat-1 constituency.

 Early life

 Dudu was born on 10 November 1957.
 He has a B.A., M.A., and law degree.

 Career

 Dudu was elected to Parliament on 5 January 2014 from Joypurhat-1 as an Awami League candidate.
-He was elected unopposed as the election was boycotted by all opposition parties.
+He was elected unopposed, as the election was boycotted by all opposition parties.
 In June 2015, he oversaw 500 workers of the Bangladesh Nationalist Party and Jamaat-e-Islami Bangladesh joining the Awami League.

-Dudu developed problems with fellow Awami League member of parliament for Joypurhat-2 Abu Sayeed Al Mahmud Swapan.
-He received 219,825 votes while his nearest candidate, Aleya Begum, 84,212 votes.
+Dudu developed problems with fellow Awami League member of parliament for Joypurhat-2, Abu Sayeed Al Mahmud Swapan.
+He received 219,825 votes while his nearest candidate, Aleya Begum, received 84,212 votes.

 Dudu was reelected from Joypurhat-1 as a candidate of the Awami League.
 He is a member of the Parliamentary Standing Committee on the Ministry for Home Affairs.
-He was injured in clash with protestors on 4 August 2024 during Non-cooperation movement (2024).
+He was injured in a clash with protestors on 4 August 2024 during the non-cooperation movement.